JohnBrainard/johnbrainard.github.io/_posts/2015-08-30-android-photoframe-in-kotlin-part1.md

 * Part 3: Creating the image source and animating the transitions
 * Part 4: Handling power connect/disconnect to start the app and enable/disable screen timeout
 * Part 5 & beyond: If there are any refinements to the code we can make, we'll revisit this series

+At the end of this series, I'll post a link to the Github repository for this project.
+Each commit will represent a step in this process which you can use to verify your results and troubleshoot if necessary.
+I'll be making sure that the code works and using that as the source for code examples in this series.
+It can be very frustrating to get through several steps and find out there was a mistake in the instructions and be unsure how to deal with them.

 ### Setting up